1. What is the primary objective of the Overseas University Programme?

 The league table per subject may vary based on total number of institutions reviewed in the ranking.

-3. Can applicants with admission to a part-time university courses apply to the Overseas University Programme scholarships?
+3. Can applicants with admission to a part-time /distance-learning/ twinning university courses apply to the Overseas University Programme scholarship?

 4. Does the postgraduate scholarship cover professional and technical certificate programmes?

-The postgraduate scholarship covers full-time Master’s and Doctorate degrees only.
+The postgraduate scholarship covers full-time Master’s degrees only.

 5. Can applicants who have already started university courses apply?

-Only applicants starting first year of courses will be considered.
+Only applicants starting first year of study will be considered.

-8. What other requirements must applicants meet for the overseas scholarships?
+6. What other requirements must applicants meet for the overseas scholarship?

-We require successful applicants to show evidence of ability to support the balance costs, as well as satisfy the medical and visa requirements prior to being offered a scholarship.
+We require successful applicants to satisfy medical and visa requirements prior to being offered a scholarship.

-1. How can one apply for the Overseas University Programme scholarships?
+1. How can one apply for the Overseas University Programme scholarship?

 You can go to ‘Apply Now’ page on our website to complete the online application form and follow the application instructions.
 Please note that this form is only available online.

-2. When can applicants start applying for the University Programme scholarships and when will they know if they have been successful?
+2. When can applicants start applying for the University Programme scholarship and when will they know if they have been successful?

 Please check the announcements on our website, Facebook and Twitter pages for scholarship selection period and submission deadline.
-YDD conducts its final selection in May and November each year (depending on university programme start).
 Shortlisted applicants will be notified within four weeks after the application closing date.
-For applicants seeking admission to later academic intake, we would encourage you to first gain admission before applying for this scholarship.
+For applicants seeking admission to later academic intake, we encourage you to first gain admission before applying for this scholarship.

 3. Do I need to submit separate application if I have received conditional acceptances from multiple universities?